-- the Board of Statutory Auditoris, if appointed.
+- the Board of Statutory Auditors, if appointed.

 In the Meeting every member has the right to one vote regardless of the value of the fee subscribed.

 For purposes of the preceding paragraph, the e-mail address for the e-mailing of the notice of meeting shall be the one each member is obliged to communicate to the Consortium upon admission or by registered letter with return receipt.
-Changes of e-mail addresses and fax numbers shall be objectionable by the Consortium only if so communicated by registered letter with return receipt.
+Changes of e-mail addresses and fax numbers shall be objectionable by the Consortium only if so communicated by registered letter with return receipt or certified e-mail.

 In case of urgent business the call to meeting can by done by telegram to be sent at least three days prior to that fixed for the meeting.